 5 - Expert

-Authoritative knowledge of discipline and deep tacit understanding across area of practice
+Authoritative knowledge of the discipline and deep tacit understanding across areas of practice

 Excellence achieved with relative ease